Thehouse21/ssover/README.md

 First, using openssl, a pair of TLS (X509) certificates will be generated (one for the server and one for the client)

+    NOTE: Every time this script runs, different pairs of certificates will be generated.
+This means you cannot run this script twice and expect the server configured with the first instance to accept connections from the client script created in the second instance.

 Then, a remote server will be configured (using SSH) like this:
 - The server certificate and the public part of the client certificate are copied to the '/etc/tls_tunnel_server' folder.